jajuill/Assignment1/README.md

 It's a little rough and don't save sata upon exit, nor does it have the E-mail capabilities.
-And if a user attempts to put blank information into any of the inputs, the app will crash :(
+And if a user attempts to put blank information into any of the cost inputs, the app will crash :(